Disappearance of Susan Powell: Developments in 2010–2012

-In late 2011, Joshua underwent a series of court-ordered evaluations in Washington.
-The evaluations, conducted by James Manley, determined that he had adequate parenting skills, a steady employment history, and no criminal record or history of domestic violence.
-However, Manley also raised issues concerning the ongoing criminal investigations, Joshua's failure to admit to normal personal shortcomings, his overbearing behavior with his sons, and his persistent defensiveness and paranoia (attributed to the police and media attention in conjunction with underlying narcissistic traits).
-His initial recommendation was for Joshua to have visitation with his sons several times a week, supervised by a social worker.
+Later in 2011, Joshua underwent a series of court‑ordered evaluations in Washington.
+Conducted by James Manley, the assessments found that Joshua had adequate parenting skills, a stable employment history, and no criminal record or documented history of domestic violence.
+However, Manley also noted concerns related to the ongoing criminal investigations, Joshua's reluctance to acknowledge personal shortcomings, his overbearing behavior with his sons, and his persistent defensiveness and paranoia, which were attributed to police and media scrutiny combined with underlying narcissistic traits.
+Manley initially recommended that Joshua receive supervised visitation with his sons several times a week.

-West Valley City police discovered about 400 images of simulated child pornography, bestiality, and incest on a computer seized from the Powell residence.
-In January 2012, police received permission from a Utah judge to share this evidence with the Washington Attorney General’s Office, the Pierce County Sheriff’s Office, and the Washington state court overseeing the child welfare case.
-At the time, West Valley police told Washington authorities that the images were from Josh Powell’s computer.
-The pornography had been cached when viewed by the previous owner of the computer, which had been purchased by Susan secondhand, but police did not know this at the time.
-Utah authorities accused Joshua of having viewed the images.
-The images, while not illegal due to them being in a hand-drawn or cartoonish 3-D format, were cause for "great concern" to Manley, particularly given his earlier denial of possessing any such material.
-Joshua was recommended to receive a more thorough psychosexual evaluation and polygraph test, but Manley suggested no change in the visitation schedule with the Powell children.
+West Valley City police later found approximately 400 images of simulated child pornography, bestiality, and incest on a computer seized from the Powell residence.
+In January 2012, a Utah judge authorized police to share the material with the Washington Attorney General's Office, the Pierce County Sheriff's Office, and the Washington court overseeing the child welfare case.
+At the time, Utah authorities told Washington officials that the images came from Joshua's computer.
+(A 2019 KSL investigation later reported that the images had been cached by a previous owner before Susan purchased the device.)
+Utah authorities accused Joshua of viewing the material.
+Although the images were not illegal due to their hand‑drawn or cartoon‑style format, Manley considered them a matter of "great concern" particularly given Joshua's earlier denial of possessing such content.
+He recommended a more extensive psychosexual evaluation and a polygraph test but did not suggest changes to the visitation schedule.

-Meanwhile, Joshua’s brother Michael established a Google Sites page that claimed Susan's parents were abusing and neglecting the children in collusion with child welfare authorities.
-He also alleged that West Valley City police had both mishandled the investigation into Susan's disappearance and were harassing Joshua.
-Lawyers for the Cox family disputed the allegations and Google removed the site after a few days due to violations of its terms of use.
+Meanwhile, Michael Powell created a Google Sites page alleging that Susan's parents were abusing and neglecting the children in cooperation with child welfare authorities.
+He also claimed that West Valley City police had mishandled the investigation and were harassing Joshua.
+Attorneys for the Cox family disputed the allegations, and Google removed the site after several days for violating its terms of use.